ministryofjustice/send-legal-mail-to-prisons/README.md

 `docker-compose up`

+Note that this will require running up the API first.
+See the [API Readme](https://github.com/ministryofjustice/send-legal-mail-to-prisons-api#running-the-app).

+See `http://localhost:3000/health` to check the app is running.

 ### Dependencies
 The app requires:
 * hmpps-auth - for authentication
 * nomis-user-roles-api - for authentication
 * redis - session store and token caching
-* prison-register - for returning details of prisons
+* gotenberg - for creating pdfs

 ### Running the app for development

 To start the main services excluding the example typescript template app:

-`docker-compose up redis hmpps-auth nomis-user-roles-api prison-register`
+`docker-compose up redis hmpps-auth nomis-user-roles-api gotenberg`

-Install dependencies using `npm install`, ensuring you are using >= `Node v14.x`
+Install dependencies using `npm install`, ensuring you are using >= `Node v16.x`

 Create a `.env` which should override environment variables required to run locally:
 ```properties